Bertrand-Bichat/awesome-navbars/README.md

 ## French translation

-I added 2 YAML files for French translation (Devise + App)
+I added 3 YAML files for French translation (Devise, Simple Form and App)

+## Ruby files

+I added 1 files for Pundit, 2 files for controllers and 1 file for Devise helpers.